arvedviehweger/welle.io/README.md

 ## Building for iOS

 This fork can be built as an iOS app for iPhone and iPad.
-The iOS build uses **rtl_tcp as its only input**: an RTL-SDR dongle cannot be connected to an iPhone or iPad directly, so welle.io connects over the network to an `rtl_tcp` server running on another device (for example a Raspberry Pi, a PC, or an Android phone running the *rtl_tcp_andro* app).
+The iOS build uses **rtl_tcp as its only input**: an RTL-SDR dongle cannot be connected to an iPhone or iPad directly, so welle.io connects over the network to an `rtl_tcp` server running on another device (for example a Raspberry Pi or a PC).

 ### Requirements